March 17—April 28, 2017

 Climate change is real.
 The earth is imperiled, but the future is unwritten.
 Every crisis provokes new ways of being–waves of resistance, hope, and possibility usher in a world beyond recognition.
 We must believe in the immanence of this world in order for it to be.

-Resistance After Nature is made possible with support from the John B. Hurford ’60 Center for the Arts and Humanities.
-The exhibition is organized in conjunction with the Hurford Center’s 2016-17 Faculty Seminar “Environmental Design, Sustainability, and Artistic Intervention,” led by Markus Baenziger (Fine Arts) and Joshua Milton Moses (Anthropology/Environmental Studies).
+The exhibition is curated by Dylan Gauthier and Kendra Sullivan, and made possible by support from the John B. Hurford ’60 Center for the Arts and Humanities and is organized in conjunction with the Hurford Center’s 2016-17 Faculty Seminar, “Environmental Design, Sustainability, and Artistic Intervention,” led by Markus Baenziger (Fine Arts) and Joshua Milton Moses (Anthropology/Environmental Studies).